Volunteer Frequently Asked Questions

 My license is active in another state, can I still volunteer to provide dental care?

 Yes!
 If your DENTAL or HYGIENE license is active outside Missouri, you MUST complete the MOMOM Temporary License Form from the Missouri Dental Board to be in compliance with Missouri law and to participate.
 Additionally, all dentists must provide proof of their malpractice coverage and provide a Volunteer Work Form.

 What liability coverage will be in place at MOMOM?

-- Send the completed Volunteer Work Form to your medical malpractice carrier to request a copy of your declaration/endorsement page.
+Send the completed Volunteer Work Form to your dental malpractice carrier to request a copy of your declaration/endorsement page.

 Can my assistant be assigned to assist me during the event?

 Yes!
 Please make note of it on the volunteer registration form.
-Also make sure your assistant registers separately and notes whom they will be assisting on their form.
+Also make sure your assistant registers separately for the same shift and notes whom they will be assisting on their form.